GaliaZim/PQFinder/README.md

 <a name='examples'>Running Examples</a>
 --------
+**Note that the files refrenced in the below examples do not exist and they are not provided in this repository.
+They are given below as an example of how to send files as input to this tool.**

 The command below runs the program in single mode for the PQ-tree [COG0422 COG0352 ([COG2022 COG1060] COG0476)], the genome that can be found in "C:\data\genome_115.txt", one deletion allowed from the genome, two deletions allowed from the PQ-tree and the default substitution matrix.
 The program will output all the possible derivations.
 ```